ElpadoCan/SpotMAX/spotmax/docs/source/install/source.rst

 .. include:: _install_numba.rst

-Updating spotMAX installed from source
+Updating SpotMAX installed from source
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To update spotMAX installed from source, open a terminal window, navigate to the
+To update SpotMAX installed from source, open a terminal window, navigate to the
-spotMAX folder with the command ``cd spotMAX`` and run ``git pull``.
+SpotMAX folder with the command ``cd SpotMAX`` and run ``git pull``.

 Since you installed with the ``-e`` flag, pulling with ``git`` is enough.